Planning Europe for the first time is less about being clever and more about sequencing the work in the right order.

 Build your budget in three layers:

-If you’re traveling in the EU by rail, knowing your passenger rights isn’t just for drama.
-It matters when plans break.
-EU rail passengers can be entitled to compensation if arrival is delayed 60+ minutes, and the compensation levels can depend on delay duration.
+If you’re traveling in the EU by rail, knowing your passenger rights matters when plans break.
+Delays can trigger rerouting or reimbursement options, and in some cases compensation.

 Weeks 8 to 6: Transportation Logic